kamclean/collaborator/vignettes/vignette_user_1_explore.md

 ----------------

-Use `user_roles_n()` to count the number of unique user “roles” within the REDcap Project (e.g. the number of unique combinations of user rights).
+Use `user_roles_n()` to count the number of unique user “roles” within the REDCap Project (e.g. the number of unique combinations of user rights).

 There are 3 outputs from `user_roles_n()`: